adrsch/CourierNeu/README.md

 # Courier Neu
-This just makes a couple changes.
+This just makes a couple changes for use in my game.
 They're a bit ugly.
 I don't recommend this to anyone.

 Modified characters:
 - 1